 Why the Maritime Sector is a Target

+The growing integration of operational technology (OT) and information technology (IT) has opened new attack paths.
+When navigation, cargo handling, and communication networks interconnect, a single breach can cascade through multiple systems.
 Industry reports reveal a increase in maritime cyber threats between 2020 and 2024, proving that these threats are accelerating.

 Notable Cyber Incidents in the Maritime Industry